 LGBTQ youth who leave Orthodoxy are not going off the derech.
 There never was a derech for them in the first place.
 We must create that derech, we must create that space.
 And it is much easier than one might think.
 We can't change the prohibitions in the Torah, but we don't have to.
 In all my years working with LGBTQ individuals from Orthodox backgrounds, few people have left Orthodoxy or experienced thoughts of suicide due to two verses in Leviticus.
 People are leaving -- spiritually and emotionally -- because of how they are treated by the Orthodox community.

+So here's what we have to do: Orthodox synagogues must unequivocally and loudly welcome all members of the community into the congregation.
+This means publicly acknowledging the existence and worth of LGBTQ individuals, for a group marginalized for so long must be explicitly and enthusiastically welcomed.
 This means creating spaces in the synagogue for LGBTQ individuals to meet and embrace the many facets of their identity.
 This means not caving into pressure by board members or outspoken community members to silence and oppress.
 This means not hiding behind amorphous and inauthentic halachic objections to mask personal discomfort with the topic.
 This means having the courage to endorse and partner with LGBTQ organizations like JQY, Eshel, and Keshet.
-JQY has already developed sensitivity training resources for Orthodox high schools, camps, youth groups and mental health professionals, teaching them how to create a safe and welcoming space for LGBTQ youth within an Orthodox framework
+JQY has already developed sensitivity training resources for Orthodox high schools, camps, youth groups and mental health professionals, teaching them how to create a safe and welcoming space for LGBTQ youth within an Orthodox framework.

 As Pesach approaches and as we recall the commandment to help the stranger "because you were strangers in the land of Egypt," I challenge the Orthodox Union, NCSY, Yeshiva University, and the myriad of Orthodox Day Schools across the nation to heed the call and foster an environment in which no Jew feels estranged.